ttoivone/mediacapture-extensions/face-detection-explainer.md

 * Face enhancement: application can apply various image enhancement filters to user's face.
 The filters may be either designed exclusively to faces, or when it is desired to save computation, background can be excluded from the filtering.

-* Funny hats: application may want to render augmented reality on top of user faces by drawing features such as glasses or a hat.
+* Funny Hats: application may want to render augmented reality on top of user faces by drawing features such as glasses or a hat.
 For accurate rendering, facial landmarks would be preferred.

 * Video encoding: many video encoders can allocate higher amount of bits to given locations in frames.
 Face bounding boxes can be used to increase the visual quality of faces at the cost of lower background quality.